ptlvrd/DSA456-Notes/README.md

 - **Stacks**: Like a stack of pancakes.
 Last added is first removed (FILO).
 - **Queues**: Like a line for ice cream.
 First added is first served (FIFO).

+### What is a Table?

+Imagine you have a toy box where each toy has a special tag with a number on it.
+This toy box is like a table.

+- **Table**: It's a box where you keep your toys.
+Each toy has a tag (key) and the toy itself (value).

+### Key-Value Pair

+- **Key**: The special number or tag on the toy.
+Each toy has a different tag number.
+- **Value**: The toy itself.
+Different toys can have the same name (like two teddy bears), but they will have different tag numbers.

+### Unique Keys

+In your toy box, no two toys can have the same tag number.
+Each tag number is special and used only once.

+### Table Operations

+Here are the different things you can do with your toy box (table):

+1. **Initialize**

+   - **Initialize**: This means you start with an empty toy box.
+It’s like when you first get your toy box, and it doesn’t have any toys inside yet.

+2. **isEmpty**

+   - **isEmpty**: This is how you check if your toy box has any toys in it.
+If there are no toys, the toy box is empty.

+3. **isFull**

+   - **isFull**: This is how you check if your toy box has no more space to put any more toys in it.
+If there's no space left, the toy box is full.

+4. **Insert**

+   - **Insert**: This is when you add a new toy to your toy box.
+You put the toy in the box and give it a unique tag number.

+5. **Delete**

+   - **Delete**: This is when you take a toy out of your toy box.
+You look for the toy with a specific tag number and remove it from the box.

+6. **Update**

+   - **Update**: This is when you want to change a toy in your toy box.
+You find the toy with a specific tag number and change it to a new toy.

+7. **Find**

+   - **Find**: This is when you look for a toy in your toy box.
+You search for the toy by its tag number.

+8. **Enumerate**

+   - **Enumerate**: This is when you count or list all the toys in your toy box.
+You look at each toy and see how many you have.

+### Putting It All Together

+- You start with an empty toy box (initialize).
+- You check if there are any toys in it (isEmpty).
+- You can check if there's still space for more toys (isFull).
+- You can add new toys with unique tag numbers (insert).
+- You can take toys out by their tag numbers (delete).
+- You can change a toy by finding its tag number and replacing it with a new toy (update).
+- You can find a specific toy by its tag number (find).
+- You can count or list all the toys in the box (enumerate).